 Love her dearly, but Timberley enthusiastically said…”Yes, it will.
 I can see it!”

-After losing everything, you may be wondering how.
-Well, as our brother in law, who also attended our church, was moving furniture into our son’s room, he said…“Y’all don’t look like a family that is struggling.”
+After losing everything, you may be wondering how?
+Well, as our brother-in-law was moving furniture into our son’s room, he said…“Y’all don’t look like a family that is struggling.”

-Jesus tells us that others will identify us by our fruit.
+Jesus tells us in Matthew 7 that others will identify us by our fruit.
 Yet, too many times we get hung up on what our fruit is supposed to look like.
-Let’s take a look at the parable Jesus spoke to the disciples about a tree and its fruit…